caroris/rs-project/README.md

 After cloning this repository, cd into the folder on your local device.

-Then activate the environment by typing the following code into your GitBash terminal:
+Then create the environment by typing the following code into your GitBash terminal:

 conda env create -f environment.yml